learningx-project/local_moodlecheck/README.md

 Then add /local/moodlecheck to your git ignore.

-Log in as admin and select:
+After you have installed this local plugin, you should Log in as admin and select:

-Settings
-  Site administration >
-    Development >
-      Moodle PHPdoc check
+> Site administration -> Development -> Moodle PHPdoc check

 Enter paths to check and select rules to use.